Virgin River Narrows Safety

 • Sudden changes in water clarity from clear to muddy

 If you observe any of these signs, seek higher ground immediately.
-Even climbing a few feet may save your life.
-Remain on high ground until conditions improve.
-Water levels usually drop within 24 hours.
-Despite the forecast, flooding is possible at any time, and floods have occurred on days they were not expected.
-A possible or probable flash flood potential should be a serious cause for concern.
+Climbing even a few feet higher may save your life.
+Remain on high ground until conditions improve — water levels usually drop within 24 hours.

-The Virgin River Narrows will be closed when the National Weather Service issues a Flash Flood Warning
+The Virgin River Narrows are closed when the National Weather Service issues a Flash Flood Warning.

 Cyanobacteria and Water Sources

 All hikers should be aware that there may be a risk of cyanotoxin exposure when recreating in water in Zion.
-In remote Wilderness areas, current cyanotoxin conditions may be unknown.
-Cyanotoxins may cause illness and/or death if ingested or absorbed through an opening in the skin.
+Cyanotoxins can cause illness and/or death if ingested or absorbed through an opening in the skin.
 The risk of exposure increases during and immediately after any precipitation events.
-Do not drink from in-stream water; no known filtration methods are effective at reducing toxin levels safe for drinking.
-Water should be filtered directly from spring orifices.

-Lower leg fractures are the most common injuries suffered in the Wilderness.
+Lower leg fractures are among the most common injuries suffered in the Wilderness.
 The most common cause of lower leg injuries is jumping from rocks.
-Do not jump.
+Do not jump from any height – lower yourself down slowly or find an easier way around.

 Hypothermia